Batam To Dumai By Ferry

-It was an early start today as I had to be at the ferry port for 7.
+Garry McGivern World-Bicycle-Tour Monday 20th-February-2012.
+Batam Island to Dumai, Sumatra by ferry.
+It was an early start today as I had to be at the ferry port at 7 am.
 It was a short ride to the harbour, and I was there in no time.

-After she had given me my boarding pass and showed me which way to go I went to find my ferry; there were about ten ferries, mine was called the Batam Jet 2, which was at the other end of the jetty.
-When I say ferry I don’t mean the big roll on roll off ferries that we have, these are just small boats about 40ft in length and just carry foot passengers.
-Got to the ferry and saw the gang plank leading into the boat and asked if that’s where I’ve got to go with my bike, no sir it goes up on the top of the boat!
-It was then man handled by six porters to get it up on top of the boat!
-Rather them than me, the bike with all my equipment on weights nearly 50kg and it’s an awkward shape!
+After she had given me my boarding pass and showed me which way to go, I found my ferry.
+There were about ten ferries.
+Mine was called the Batam Jet 2 at the far end of the jetty.
+When I say ferry, I don’t mean the big roll on roll off ferries that we have.
+These are Hydrofoils, which don’t carry vehicles, and there are no cabins.
+It was about 40ft in length and looked like a jet on water!
+I proceeded up the gangplank and asked where I should put my bike.
+Up here, it goes on the roof, sir!
+And with that, six porters manhandled it up onto the top of the boat!
+Rather than me, the bike with all my equipment weights nearly 50kg, and it’s an awkward shape!

-The ferry journey itself was fairly smooth.
-Called in at a few ports on route to pick up and drop off.
-Every time we’d pull into a port we’d be inundated with local traders selling food, you could see them waiting as you pulled up alongside the dock waiting and as soon as it was within jumping distance they’d board like a swarm of locusts.
+The ferry journey itself was relatively smooth.
+We called in at a few ports on route to pick up and drop off.
+Every time we’d pull into a port, we’d be inundated with local traders selling food.
+You could see them waiting as we pulled up alongside the dock.
+And as soon as the boat was within jumping distance, they’d board like a swarm of locusts.
 They don’t have long, so they have to make the most of the time they’ve got.
 I had rice and chicken at one of the ports served in a banana leaf.
 Very tasty.